somethingsimade/CurrentAngleV4/configdoc.md

 ### "Use default animations"
 When true, enables the default animations on the fake character

-### "Fake character transparency level"
+### "Local character transparency level"
-Level of transparency of the fake character
+Level of transparency of the character
+Affected by "Client sided display mode", the transparency will be set to the opposite of the mode you chose

 ### "Disable character scripts"
 Disable the (fake) character scripts when turned on